jfadams1963/Ti_Projects/tiAES-C_version/README.md

 # tiAES-C
 AES for the TI-89/90+ in C

-The _portable_ version compiles and works without error on FreeBSD and Linux.
+The _portable_ version compiles and runs without error on FreeBSD and Linux.
 The next step is for someone to port it to the TI platform with TIGCC.

 It is a very simple (simple minded?), straight forward implementation of AES using CBC mode (Cipher Block Chaining) with a random IV (Initialization Vector), and produces FIPS compliant output.
 It is not suitable for real world usage, but only serves as an educational excercise.